racket/rhombus/design/sequence/repetition.md

 Some prefer `fun (x ...): body` to `fun (x, ...): body`, omitting a comma before the `...`, on the grounds that the comma looks strange and `...` belongs in the group that it modifies.
-Putting the `...` in a separate gruop (i.e., after a comma) is consistent with syntax pattern matching, however, where `($x ...)` and `($x, ...)` are distinct and meaningful patterns.
+Putting the `...` in a separate group (i.e., after a comma) is consistent with syntax pattern matching, however, where `($x ...)` and `($x, ...)` are distinct and meaningful patterns.